Tridwoxi/Genetic/README.md

 }
 ```

-I will call each set of parameters an "environment" analagously to how evolution will run its course differently across environments.
+I will call each set of parameters an "environment" analogously to how evolution will run its course differently across environments.

 Contrary to the model, a real-world implementation of a genetic algorithm may hardcode most aspects to solve a particular task.
 I supply them as parameters because I want to see what happens when I change them.